 |At Miami:||5 Years|

-Jaime Vathielil enters his fifth season with the University of Miami Hurricanes as associate director of basketball operations for Head Coach Jim Larrañaga.
+Jaime Vathielil enters his sixth season with the University of Miami Hurricanes as associate director of basketball operations for Head Coach Jim Larrañaga.
 His primary responsibilities include opponent scouting, self-scouting, basketball analytics analysis, video coordination, basketball operations and coaching during summer camps.

 In 2014-15, Miami finished with an overall record of 25-13 and played in the NIT championship game at Madison Square Garden.
 The Hurricanes were 10-8 in the ACC and defeated three nationally-ranked top 25 teams - at No. 7 Florida, vs. No. 24 Illinois and at No. 4 Duke.
 With the win at Duke, the eventual 2015 NCAA Men's Basketball National Champion, Miami ended Duke's home winning streak at 41 games, the longest active streak in the NCAA at the time.
 The win at Florida ended the Gators' 33-game home winning streak.

 The 2013-14 Hurricanes returned zero starters from the previous season.
 Despite losing 87 percent of its scoring and 85 percent of its rebounding, the Canes were able to win 17 games.
 Miami accomplished this with a tenacious defense that was among the best in the ACC, finishing second in field goal percentage defense and third in scoring defense.